Click here to return to our Getting to Sausalito Menu

 Step 4: Take the Sausalito Ferry to Sausalito.
 The Ferry pier on the Marin County side of the Bay is in the heart of downtown Sausalito.

-Insiders Tip : If you book through an Airport Shuttle service that is based in Marin County (where Sausalito is located), Sausalito is much more likely to be the first stop and everyone else has to take the side trip to drop you off.
+Insiders Tip : If you book through an Airport Shuttle service that is based in Marin County (where Sausalito is located), Sausalito is much more likely to be the first stop and everyone else has to wait till you’re safely here.
 If you use one of the national services, you may have to endure multiple stops in San Francisco before you finally reach Sausalito.
-Local shuttles include Marin Door-to-Door and Marin Shuttle.
+Local shuttles include Marin Door-to-Door.

 Take the lane labeled “380 to 280” as you exit the San Francisco Airport.
 Stay to the right and take the exit for Highway 380 just north of the airport.
 In about 2 miles it will meet Highway 280 — stay to the right to go North on Highway 280.
 After several miles the freeway will split — stay to the left for Highway 1 “Golden Gate Bridge”.